 After winning over inner-city folk in Mamak’s original Chancery Square store, owner Jeffery Ng made the trip over the bridge and set up shop in Takapuna.
-Turns out that the Takapuna version of Mamak is equally as great, if not better than the OG!
+Turns out that the Takapuna version of Mamak is equally as great, if not better than the original.
 Food-wise, everything is authentic and full of bold, fragrant flavours—just the way we like it.
-Make sure you try their mee goreng—the noodles are saucy and each strand has been properly marinated and cared for.
+Mamak have become renowned for their mee goreng—the noodles are saucy and each strand has been properly marinated and cared for.
 The sambal chicken is also a staple at Mamak, the chicken is fried to be juicy and the crispy skin has absorbed the sweet and spicy sambal sauce, you can’t miss it.

 Mutiara is a solid Ponsonby fave and never fails to deliver on a great Malaysian feed.
-We can’t go past ikan bakar, a spicy marinated fish fillet or whole fish grilled in banana leaves (yep banana!) then topped with “wild fire sauce”—a dream for those who like their seafood with a kick.
+We can’t go past ikan bakar, a spicy marinated fish fillet or whole fish grilled in banana leaves (yep banana) then topped with “wild fire sauce”—a dream for those who like their seafood with a kick.
 On the less fiery end of the scale, there’s mamak noodles, nasi goreng and lemak laksa.
-Oh, and it’s a prime BYO before heading into Ponsonby for a boogie.
+Oh, and it’s a prime BYO before heading into Ponsonby.

-Ever since this global Malaysian sensation of a restaurant touched down in Auckland it has been the talk of the town!
-PappaRich specialises in Malaysian delights—nasi lemak, fried mee, wat tan hor and more than10 scrumptious roti dishes and it’s the go-to restaurant if you’re wanting something quick.
+Ever since this global Malaysian sensation of a restaurant touched down in Auckland it has been the talk of the town.
+PappaRich specialises in Malaysian delights—nasi lemak, fried mee, wat tan hor and more than ten scrumptious roti dishes and it’s the go-to restaurant if you’re wanting something quick.
 While fried chicken skin might not scream “Malaysian”, it’s a must-have at PappaRich.
-Now with stores in the CBD and Sylvia Park, you can get your Melay fix throughout any ol’ day.
+Now with stores in the CBD and Sylvia Park, you can get your Malay fix throughout any day.

 Last but certainly not least is Blossom Court in Panmure.
 We’re fans of both the name and the food—in particular their creamy butter prawns and the kum heong chicken.
-We’ve also heard that the Marmite chicken is worth a try.
-We love to pick up our takeaways from here and eat them snug in front of the telly and fire to help us through the rainy season.
-The locals seem to be all about the curry game here, thick n creamy with an OTT amount of roti.
+The Marmite chicken is also worth a try.
+We love to pick up our takeaways from here and eat them snug in front of the telly.
+The locals are all about the curry game here, thick n creamy with an abundance of roti.
 Just how we like it.